 - Don’t start sipping your beverage until someone offers a toast.
 You can be the one who leads the charge by saying; Zum Wohl!
 (Good health!) or Prost!
 (Cheers!), make eye contact with everyone at the table, sip, make eye contact with everyone again, and then set your drink down.
 Hot tip: The toast “Prost” is typically used when alcohol is involved.

 - Dining out?
 BRING CASH.
 Most eateries and watering holes outside major metropolitan areas (and some in cities too) are cash-only businesses.
-The typical tip for restaurants is 10%, and generally a little more at Christmas.
+The typical restaurant tip is 10%, and generally a little more at Christmas.
 Tipping at bars is also customary.

 See related: German Beer